dariusmilea/python3_dev_interview_cheatsheet/python3_core.md

 ## 8. Fluent python <a name="fluent-python"></a>

 This is where I will store all the information I've gathered while reading [Fluent Python by Luciano Ramalho](https://www.amazon.com/Fluent-Python-Concise-Effective-Programming/dp/1491946008).

+- Python includes the special variable called `__name__` that contains the scope of the code being executed as a string. `__main__` is the name of the top-level scope in which top-level code executes.

 - In order to implement such things as `my_collection[key]` `my_collection.__getitem__(key)` is required to be implemented.
   The `__getitem__()` can also use a `slice` object as argument: `__getitem__(slice(start, stop, step))`.
 To implement the simplest possible collection it is enough to implement `__getitem__()` and `__len__()` for the collection class.